buttons up the old pasture dung piles

 Population

-Declining with horse numbers; formerly common.
+Declining with horse numbers; formerly common in pastoral landscapes.

 Conservation Status